-Currently, there are a number of “models” in use that focus not only on lesion identification and severity, but also on recommendations for appropriate intervention.
-The International Caries Detection System (ICDAS), the International Caries Classification and Management System (ICCMS), Caries Management by Risk Assessment (CAMBRA), Caries Management System (CMS) and the American Dental Association Caries Classification System are all systems currently in use.
+Over recent times, there have been a number of “models” in use that focus not only on lesion identification and severity, but also on recommendations for appropriate intervention.
+The International Caries Detection System (ICDAS), the International Caries Classification and Management System (ICCMS), Caries Management by Risk Assessment (CAMBRA), Caries Management System (CMS) and the American Dental Association Caries Classification System are all systems that have been in use.
 A 2012 meeting held at Kornberg School of Dentistry in Philadelphia brought together a diverse group of experts from academia, research, industry and dental organizations to review all of the available models.
-Although there was no attempt to arrive at a consensus as to which model is the most appropriate, one outcome was the Caries Management Pathways (CaMPs) model that serves as an umbrella that incorporates all of the various classification systems.
-A primary outcome of the conference was to define a new mission for dentistry; “that it is time for all oral health professionals to focus on the promotion of oral health and preservation of sound teeth rather than counting the number of surgical procedures provided.”
+One outcome of this meeting was the Caries Management Pathways (CaMPs) model that serves as an umbrella that incorporates all of the various classification systems.
+At this conference, a new mission for dentistry was defined; “that it is time for all oral health professionals to focus on the promotion of oral health and preservation of sound teeth rather than counting the number of surgical procedures provided.”
 There was overwhelming agreement that there is a need to preserve dental tissues, and to only perform restorative measures when needed.
 Focusing on the identification of lesions in the earliest stages enables dental health professionals to implement appropriate interventions, such as fluoride treatment, to remineralize these challenged areas.62

 Polarized-light micrographs (in water) of a single section enamel lesion used in an in vivo human model to observe the remineralization of a lesion through the use of fluoride therapy.
 The top micrograph is prior to placement in the appliance and the bottom micrograph is the same section after the experimental period in the patient’s mouth while using a fluoride regime.
 Note the reversal in the size of the body of the lesion indicating remineralization.